wein.plus

 Fertilisation

-Term for the practice in agriculture of compensating for a deficiency in the soil by adding nutrients of a mineral and organic nature.
-The name is derived from "manure" (excrement of herbivores, especially ungulates).
-This oldest form of fertiliser was already used six millennia ago.
+Term for the practice in agriculture, including viticulture, of compensating for a deficiency in the soil by supplying nutrients and Spurenelementetrace elements of a mineral and organic nature.
+The name is derived from "manure" (dung from herbivores, especially ungulates).
+This oldest form of fertiliser was already being used six millennia ago.
 Targeted fertilisation began in the 18th century with wood ash, lime and marl.
-Around 1840, the German chemist Justus Liebig (1803-1873) proved the growth-promoting effect of potassium, phosphorus and nitrogen.
-In his main work "Organic Chemistry in its Application to Agriculture and Physiology" he wrote: " The soil must regain in full what is taken from it by harvesting.
+Around 1840, the German chemist Justus Liebig (1803-1873) demonstrated the growth-promoting effect of potassium, phosphorus and nitrogen.
+In his major work "Organic Chemistry in its Application to Agriculture and Physiology", he wrote: " The soil must fully recover what is taken from it through harvesting.

 Voices of our members